-Cash, investments and accounts receivable are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-At March 31, 2015 and December 31, 2014, all of the Company's cash was deposited in accounts at two principal financial institutions.
+Cash and investments are the only financial instruments that potentially subject the Company to concentrations of credit risk.
 The Company maintains its cash with high quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
 The Company has no significant off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.